colinta/extra/README.md

 "How many: $n"
 "How many: " <> $n

--- String coercion will happen in the case of
--- String interpolation and the concatenation operator <>, -- but not for function arguments that expect a String

 -- because it's an _operator_, you can do things like [1, 2].join($(n + 1))
 ```